 Youth Philanthropy Internship Program

-The following RFPs were designed by our high-school aged Youth Philanthropy Interns, who are completing their 7-week internship program at the Community Foundation this summer.
+The Requests for Proposals (RFPs) were designed by our high-school and college age Youth Philanthropy Interns, who are completing a 7-week internship program at CFWC this summer.
 Our youth interns have chosen to provide grants to organizations addressing the following:

-- Fostering Teenage Support Systems – For projects or programs that specifically address the need for functioning support systems in the lives of teenagers whose families fall under 200% of the federal poverty line.
-The goal is to provide teenagers living under the poverty line with support systems through mentoring programs, therapeutic services, and community involvement programs.
+- Support of Teenage Career Development – For projects or programs that specifically address the need for a focus on successful post-secondary transitions among teens, ages 13-19, who fall under 200% of the federal poverty line.
+The goal is to provide this by supporting programs that allow for educational and professional groundwork through training, mentorship, and networking opportunities.
 Grants will be in the range of $5,000-$20,000.
-Fostering Teenage Support System s Program Guidelines

-All grant applications must be completed through the Community Foundation’s online system and are due by midnight EST on Sunday, July 29.
-You can access your existing organizational profile, or create a new one.
-Program guidelines for both RFPs can be found above.
+All grant applications must be completed through the Foundation’s online system and are due by midnight on Sunday, July 28, 2019.

 Selected applicants will be notified by Thursday, Aug.
-2, 2018, and will be asked to send an organization representative to a Check Presentation Ceremony at 5 p.m. at the Community Foundation Office on Thursday, Aug.
-9, 2018.
+1, 2019.
+They will be asked to send a representative to a check presentation ceremony at 5 p.m. at the The Community Foundation of Westmoreland County's office on Thursday, Aug.
+8, 2019.

-Any questions regarding the RFPs or eligibility can be directed to firstname.lastname@example.org.
-Please share this information with any organizations you think might be interested in applying for this funding opportunity!
+Please share this information with organizations that may be interested in applying for this funding opportunity.